DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "Us...?"

 "Just us yes.
-It would be hard if my subordinates would hear us so let move back."
+It is going to be hard if my subordinates would hear us so let move away."

 They moved towards the ancient tree, illuminated by a campfire.
-Brushes behind it wouldn't be too far from the tent, but far enough so that no one would hear them.
+Here besides brushes it wouldn't be too far from where they placed tents, but far enough so that no one would hear them.

 "Here should be fine...
 Now that I think about it: We didn't have chance to talk much about it."